Farm to School

 About Farm to School

-As Agriculture Secretary Tom Vilsack has said, “an investment in the health of America’s students through farm-to-school activities is also an investment in the health of local economies.
+As former Agriculture Secretary Tom Vilsack has said, “an investment in the health of America’s students through farm-to-school activities is also an investment in the health of local economies.
 We know that when students have experiences such as tending a school garden or visiting a farm, they’ll be more likely to make healthy choices in the cafeteria.
 We also know that when schools invest their food dollars in their local communities, all of agriculture benefits including local farmers, ranchers, fishermen, food processors, and manufacturers.”

 "An investment in the health of America’s students through farm-to-school activities is also an investment in the health of local economies."